Serapion-GmbH/claire-documentation/content/overview.md

 ## Use Cases

-Nova is a versatile platform with applications across various industries.
-Here are just a few ways you can leverage Nova’s capabilities:
+Claire is a versatile platform with applications across various industries.
+Here are just a few ways you can leverage Claire’s capabilities:

 ### 1. Customer Support Automation
 **Problem:** Businesses often struggle with high volumes of customer inquiries, leading to delayed responses and customer dissatisfaction.
-**Solution:** Nova enables the creation of AI-powered chatbots to automate responses to common support queries, provide real-time assistance, and escalate issues to human agents when necessary.
+**Solution:** Claire enables the creation of AI-powered chatbots to automate responses to common support queries, provide real-time assistance, and escalate issues to human agents when necessary.
 This helps reduce the workload on customer support teams while maintaining a high-quality user experience.
 **Key Benefits:**
 - 24/7 support availability
 - Faster resolution of frequently asked questions (FAQs)